-Many graphs and histogram plots were constructed to help give a visual description of the vehicles used for these analyses.
+Many graphs and histogram plots were constructed to provide a visual description of the vehicles used for these analyses.
 Most graphs are constructed with the typical permit trucks and the Superheavy vehicles separated, since these vehicle groups are not alike.
 Figure 2.3 shows all of the permit vehicles together on one graph and displays the relationship of each vehicle's total length to its total gross weight.
 Figure 2.3 shows the division of TxDOT truck designations at a weight of 250 kips.
 It is also interesting to see the range of truck lengths that fall within each of the TxDOT truck designations.
-The longest trucks in the Permit

-Truck Database have lengths of 151 feet while the longest truck in the Superheavy Truck Database is 335 feet.
-The four data points labeled "Design Truck" correspond to the AASHTO H15-44, H20-44, HS15-44, and HS20-44 design truck specifications.
+The longest trucks in the Permit Truck Database have lengths of 151 feet while the longest truck in the Superheavy Truck Database is 335 feet.
+The four data points labeled "Design Truck" in the lower left corner of the figure correspond to the AASHTO H15-44, H20-44, HS15-44, and HS20-44 design truck specifications.